Home

 How to avoid it

 Treat any significant business change — new hire, new location, new equipment, new service line — as a trigger to review your coverage.
 Tell your broker before the change, not after an incident forces the conversation.
+Schedule an annual policy review tied to your fiscal year end or renewal date.

 Mistake No. 3